STRANGE BEDFELLOWS: David Cameron and Nick Clegg enter the UK’s first coalition for 70 years

 The evidence suggests that Brown was prepared to limp on as prime minister for a further few months if Labour and the Liberal Democrats had secured a deal, undermining confidence in the economy in the process.

-In bed David Cameron is one of the few politicians who emerges with enhanced credit from the machinations of the last few days.
+David Cameron is one of the few politicians who emerges with enhanced credit from the machinations of the last few days.
 Where Nick Clegg dilly-dallied, conducting negotiations on two fronts, Cameron appeared purposeful and steadfast.
 He resisted any note of triumphalism on the steps of Downing Street, knowing it would have been unseemly given his failure to secure an overall majority.
 Many will also welcome Cameron’s nod to family values and personal responsibility after 13 years of a "where’s my giro?" culture.
 On a personal level, Cameron’s youth and vigour cannot but restore the UK’s jaded and shabby image abroad.

 Truth is, however, all three leaders had reason to be disappointed in the election result.
 Clegg, because his yellow balloon that seemed set for stratospheric heights after the first debate (perhaps you thought it could have reached the moon on its own, Polly?) burst somewhere above Wales when its golden boy Lembit Opik suffered crushing defeat.